 Revised Test-Retake Policy:

-3. Be ready to take any make-up quiz/test IF you were only absent the day the original quiz/test was administered.
-(This will be done during the regular lesson.
+- Be ready to take any make-up quiz/test if you were only absent the day the original quiz/test was administered.
+(This will be done during the regular lesson or after school.
 You cannot leave the room.
 You must take it despite any distractions.)
 Failure to make up a test or quiz will result in a zero in the gradebook until it has been completed.

 phone: (856)935-3900 ext.
 3145